bil482Project/MythBustersBackend/README.md

 # MythBustersBackend

 This is the backend project for MythBusters, built with Spring Boot and PostgreSQL.
 It uses Flyway for database migrations and requires a PostgreSQL database setup with a specific user and database.
+Also creates database and user with a script.

 ## Prerequisites